Baptism

 Since the beginning, the ordained ministry has been conferred and exercised in three degrees: that of bishops, that of presbyters, and that of deacons.
 The ministries conferred by ordination are irreplaceable for the organic structure of the Church: without the bishop, presbyters, and deacons, one cannot speak of the Church (cf. St. Ignatius of Antioch, Ad Trall.
 3,1). - Catechism of the Catholic Church - 1593

-Anointing of the Sick
+Learn MoreAnointing of the Sick

-By the sacred anointing of the sick and the prayer of the priests the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them.
+By the sacred anointing of the sick and the prayer of the priests the whole Church commends those who are ill to the suffering and glorified Lord, that He may raise them up and save them.
 And indeed she exhorts them to contribute to the good of the People of God by freely uniting themselves to the Passion and death of Christ. - Catechism of the Catholic Church - 1499

 Parishioners scheduled for surgery are encouraged to contact the parish office prior to hospital admission and always in cases of emergency.